 Figure 7.
-Examples of scaled-up reactor designs: (a) Cavitation Intensification Bag immersed in an ultrasonic bath (numbering up), reprinted with permission from [143], copyright Elsevier (b) Scale out strategy for sonocrystallization, reactor consisting of a piezoelectric plate attached to a glass capillary, reprinted with permission from [128], copyright ACS publications (c) Scale out strategy for liquid-liquid extraction, reactor consisting of PFA tubing immersed in an hybrid ultrasonic reactor, reprinted with permission from [115], copyright Elsevier (d) Combination of scale out and numbering up strategies for a sonocrystallization process, reactor consisting of a sonotrode and a reactor wrapped as a helix around the sonotrode, reprinted with permission from the authors [149].
+Examples of scaled-up reactor designs: (a) cavitation intensification bag immersed in an ultrasonic bath (numbering up), reprinted with permission from [143], copyright Elsevier. (b) Scale out strategy for sonocrystallization, reactor consisting of a piezoelectric plate attached to a glass capillary, reprinted with permission from [128], copyright ACS publications. (c) Scale out strategy for liquid–liquid extraction, reactor consisting of PFA tubing immersed in an hybrid ultrasonic reactor, reprinted with permission from [115], copyright Elsevier. (d) Combination of scale out and numbering up strategies for a sonocrystallization process, reactor consisting of a sonotrode and a reactor wrapped as a helix around the sonotrode, reprinted with permission from the authors [149].

 6. Conclusions